 I would describe this pedalling technique as Lift, Flick, Claw (LFC).
 It’s the absolute opposite of, er, mashing, or stomping, as the thing that you think about least is pushing down.

-LFC Pedalling.
+LFC Pedalling

 The Claw phase begins as soon as the flick is completed and comprises a curved push combining continued downward acceleration of the knee with a forceful extension of the ankle.
 The objective is to apply a force tangential to the crank through the power phase of the stroke.
 This should result in a strong ankling motion culminating behind the bottom dead spot with the toes pointing somewhat downwards.

 Elsewhere on this site you’ll find my thoughts on position and the dynamic forces acting on the rider.
-Pushing over the top (i.e. toes up) will tend to result in the rider pulling on the bars at the same time – unless he’s pulling back equally hard with the bottom leg, which is unlikely.
-If he is pulling back hard he’ll be pulling against the spring in his pedals.
+Pushing the pedals forwards over the top (i.e. toes up) tends to result in pulling on the bars at the same time – unless you are pulling back equally hard with your bottom leg, which is unlikely.
+If you are pulling back hard you’ll be pulling against the spring in your pedals.
+The LFC method generates no resultant forward or backward force and the foot only 'pulls' against the spring during the recovery phase - i.e. it doesn't pull against the spring at all.

 Breaking the cycle into three sections, rather than two (push/pull), or four (down/back/up/forward), means that with both legs working there is no gap when neither leg is contributing.

-I find that LFC tends makes me accelerate by increasing cadence rather than pushing harder.
+I find that LFC tends makes me accelerate by increasing my cadence rather than pushing harder.
 In road racing & triathlon, where minimising muscle fatigue for as much of the race as possible is likely to be significant, this has to be a good thing.

-Pinching a little from freestyle swimming here the lift phase is similar to the arm recovery where the elbow (knee) is lifted high and the forearm, wrist & hand (lower leg, ankle and foot) hang freely with muscles relaxed.
+Pinching a little from freestyle swimming the lift phase is similar to the arm recovery where the elbow (knee) is lifted high and the forearm, wrist & hand (lower leg, ankle and foot) hang freely with the muscles relaxed.
 The moment that road racing 'clicked' for me was when I discovered that if I released my vice-like grip on the handlebars, and relaxed my arms, my legs went round better.
 LFC is the most relaxed way that I've found of pedalling at speed.

 Why not do what comes naturally?